paulsonkoly/configs/README.md

 # Configs

-Generates config files (dotfiles) from a single source to the following programs when X starts:
+Generates config files (dotfiles) from a single source for the following programs when X starts:

   - polybar
   - termite
   - i3

+For example usage see my [dotfiles](http://github.com/phaul/dotfiles)

 ## Installation